uelSmall/uelSmall.github.io/content/posts/a-post-with-a-cover.md

 ---
-title: Updated post
+title: Learning JamStack
 date: 2020-05-03T14:16:12.217Z
 published: true
 tags:
-  - "Testing "
+  - Jamstack
-  - Blog
+  - SSGs
 cover_image: /images/uploads/alexandr-podvalny-220262-unsplash.jpg
 description: Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 Readability, however, is emphasized above all else.
 A